March is known for two major holidays – one to find candy and the other to drink lots of beer!

 President John F. Kennedy founded the Peace Corps on March 1, 1961.
 It is a successful volunteer organization that has since sent at least 235,000 Americans abroad to developing countries to help with health care, education, and other human needs.

-Finally, after a long cold winter, March brings those in the northern hemisphere the promise of longer and warmer days.
+Finally, after a long cold winter, March promises those in the northern hemisphere longer and warmer days.

 With Saint Patrick’s Day, Easter (sometimes), International Women’s Day, and many more holidays all falling in the month of March, there are so many reasons to celebrate.